andreharris735/Jesus-Saves-HackNCAT-7.0/README.md

 Overall, it was a very fun and engaging learning experience!
 I thank Thermo Fisher for the opportunity to compete and the gracious prize I received.

 Jesus Saves Team Members:
-Andre Harris
+Andre Harris,
-Bernard Bridges III
+Bernard Bridges III,
-Eden Rhodes
+Eden Rhodes,
 Indya Griffin